 What Foods Will Make Passover Meaningful for You?

-With less than a week until Passover, housecleaning, matzah-ball making, and other essential preparations are well underway in many Jewish households.
+With Passover coming up this week, housecleaning, matzah-ball making, and other essential preparations are well underway in many Jewish households.
 Much of the work is intensely physical, requiring that we bend and sweep, scrub and vacuum to find and remove every bit of chametz (wheat, barley, rye, oats, or spelt) from our homes.
 The rabbis of the Talmud were, you’ll pardon the pun, smart cookies and understood well that the physical experience of preparing for the week-long holiday might (and, they hoped, would) trigger thoughts about the Jewish values inherent in observing Passover.

 As part of our celebration, it is incumbent upon each of us, as Reform Jews, to determine which of the holiday’s rituals and practices are personally meaningful to us as individuals – and how we can best incorporate them into our lives.
 Not surprisingly, many of Passover’s practices focus on food.
 In fact, the seder’s ritual foods, which represent various facets of the Passover story, are a fitting way to launch a week during which our food choices may reflect our Jewish values and how we demonstrate those values in our lives.